ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 *QuestWorlds* is a co-operative game, and you may create details about the setting as the normal part of narration.
 Your GM should allow this, as long as they do not break credibility.
 So, you may describe your PC walking over to the pot of soup bubbling on the fire, swiping a drink from the tray the waiter is carrying at the governor's ball, or taking the monorail to the next city to continue your investigation.
 Your GM should allow these additions without interruption, providing it does not confer significant advantage to your PC.
 Mostly this will be using elements that have already been established as part of the setting.

 A **plot edit** is a more significant moment of good fortune that you wish to narrate, that provides advantage to your PC.
-You are not just describing something that is plausible in the environment, but something whose existence aids you in overcoming **story obstacles** or uncovering secrets.
+You are not just describing something that is plausible in the environment, but something whose existence aids you in overcoming **story obstacles** or revealing the answer to a **story question** .

 A **plot edit** might be thought of as 'fate' or 'luck.'